 For complete implementation details, refer to the MCP server code in our repository.

-The NLWeb agent interacts with websites through a standardized natural language interface provided by website vendors.
-The vendor must implement and host an "ask" endpoint that accepts natural language queries and returns structured responses according to the Schema.org format.
+The NLWeb agent interacts with the e-shops through a standardized natural language interface that needs to be offered by all NLWeb sites.
+Each e-shop must implement "ask" endpoint that accepts natural language queries and returns structured responses using the schema.org format.
 NLWeb (Natural Language for Web), proposed and supported by Microsoft, provides a standardized mechanism for this interaction.
-It operates by leveraging existing semi-structured data, particularly Schema.org markup, to create a semantic layer over a website's content.
+It leverages existing semi-structured formats, particularly schema.org and RSS, to create a semantic layer over a site's content.

-In our implementation, we create one dedicated Elasticsearch index per webshop that enables semantic search of that website's content.
+In our implementation, we create one dedicated Elasticsearch index per e-shop (NLWeb Site) that enables semantic search of that

-Each NLWeb server processes natural language queries by generating embeddings and performing cosine similarity search against its
+site's content.
+Each NLWeb server processes natural language queries by generating embeddings and performing cosine similarity search

-shop-specific index.
-Additionally, we create an MCP server per shop to enable other functionality like cart management and checkout
+against its shop-specific index.
+Additionally, we create an MCP server per shop to enable other functionality like cart management and

 tool for product search.

-The agent leverages the same LangGraph framework as the other
+The NLWeb Agent uses the same LangGraph framework as the other

 tool call and response can be found